hellerve/blog/wip/Hiring.md

 ### The second interview: let’s talk about technology

 The second interview is a technical assessment.
-I don’t like algorithmic whiteboard assessments, and I have the same objections against them as everyone else has.
+I don’t like algorithmic whiteboard assessments, and I have the same objections to them as everyone else has.
 I do believe that a practical problem is most often required.
 To solve this dichotomy, I like to make the problem a pairing problem: the interviewer and interviewee can work on something together, like refactoring